The Plimsoll

 The Corner Pub That Earns Its Queue

-Finsbury Park is not a neighbourhood that trades on its restaurant scene.
+The Plimsoll is a bar in Finsbury Park, London, with a casual dress code, recommended reservations, and an average Google rating of 4.4 from 1,050 reviews.
 The streets around St Thomas's Road are residential, low-key, and largely indifferent to the kind of destination dining that fills column inches in the weekend supplements.
 Which is precisely what makes the Plimsoll's pull so instructive: in a city where dining rooms in Mayfair and Soho compete for the same attention, a scruffy corner pub in N4 books up to a month ahead.
 The room is small, the décor is winningly unfussy, and the crowd is the kind of tattooed, creatively employed Londoner who has already told six friends to go.
-That word-of-mouth engine, rather than any awards machinery, is what fills the ledges outside and the corners of the bar on any given night.
+That word-of-mouth engine fills the ledges outside and the corners of the bar on any given night.

 Spanish Inflection in a British Pub Frame